 Each summer approximately 1 million people visit the Skagway Historic District between May 1st and September 30th.
 Ranger tour tickets are first come, first served the day of the tour, so they often fill up quickly.

-Don't miss your chance to tour the newly restored Jeff.
+Don't miss your chance to tour the restored Jeff.
 Smiths Parlor Museum.
 Once the headquarters for notorious outlaw, Jefferson "Soapy" Smith, the former bar was transformed into a home-spun museum in 1935 with rare photos, one of a kind artifacts, folk art, strange taxidermy, and even animatronic manikins.
-Free same-day tickets are available at the Visitor Center.
+Limited free same-day tickets are available at the Visitor Center and required for entry.

 Learn more about:

 From approximately June 1 - September 5, permits are required on the Chilkoot Trail.
 Reservations are made through Parks Canada only.
 For more information, visit our Chilkoot Trail Permits page.
 For off-season use, please register your itinerary with park headquarters, located at 2nd & Broadway.